The part of business value over and above the total value of all identifiable business assets.

 This is the most widely used approach to estimate the value of business goodwill.
 The typical methods here are:

 - Capitalized excess earnings method

-Under the total business value residual method, the Discounted Cash Flow business valuation method is the preferred choice to determine the total business value.
-Business goodwill is then estimated as the difference between the total business value and the fair market value of all identified business assets.
+To apply the total business value residual method, you use the Discounted Cash Flow method to determine the total business value.
+Next, you estimate business goodwill as the difference between the total business value and the fair market value of all identified business assets.

 The Capitalized Excess Earnings method works as follows: